hbattat/vestacp/README.md

 - Full Vesta CP features (nginx, apache, fail2ban, exim, dovecot, spamassassin, clamav, and mysql)
 - No FTP (for security reasons.
 Use SFTP)
 - Force HTTPS proxy template to force site(s) to redirect to https://
-- Vesta CP redirect proxy template to use the control panel without port 8083
+- Valid SSL cert for vesta CP (https://url:8083)
 - Restarting the container restarts vesta services
 - Persistent volumes to save user data, MYSQL and backups on the host machine